MayaAH03/Match-Madness/README.md

 ## Potential Areas of Improvement
-**User Authentication:** Ability to create accounts to save progress and high scores.
+**User Authentication:** Ability to create accounts to save progress and high scores. <br />
-**Language Selection:** Add a feature to be able to change the language and offer multiple languages to play with.
+**Language Selection:** Add a feature to be able to change the language and offer multiple languages to play with. <br />
-**Online Leaderboard:** Show an online leaderboard with different users' high scores to compare who has the best one.
+**Online Leaderboard:** Show an online leaderboard with different users' high scores to compare who has the best one. <br />

 ## Run the App Locally